-After completing his MCC+JOC with Virtual Aviation, Dan secured a position with one of Europe’s largest carriers flying a mainstay of the world’s short haul fleet – the Boeing 737-800.
+After completing his MCC training with VA, Dan secured a position with one of Europe’s largest carriers flying a mainstay of the world’s short haul fleet – the Boeing 737-800.

 Dan has a defining childhood memory of visiting a Boeing 747-400 flight deck on a flight to Orlando.
 Despite gazing into the cockpit with fascination, it didn’t occur to him that he might one day end up on the controls of such a machine.
 It took a trial flight lesson to set in motion Dan’s unstoppable drive towards a career in the cockpit – “I knew there was nothing else I wanted to do but become a pilot.
 You hear it so often, but the ‘flying bug’ is truly infectious!”